A. G. Cook: 2013–2016: Foundation of PC Music

-2017–2020: Charli XCX, Jonsi and other ventures
+2017–2020: Charli XCX, Jónsi, 7G and Apple

-In March 2017, Charli XCX's mixtape Number 1 Angel was released, prominently featuring production by Cook and others, including PC Music artists and affiliates SOPHIE, Danny L Harle, Life Sim and EASYFUN, who created the project EasyFX with Cook.
+In March 2017, Charli XCX's mixtape Number 1 Angel was released, prominently featuring production by Cook and others, including PC Music artists and affiliates Sophie, Danny L Harle, Life Sim and Finn Keane, who created the project EasyFX with Cook.
 This was followed by the mixtape Pop 2, also featuring production by Cook and others.
 Pitchfork Media gave Pop 2 a rating of 8.4 out of 10, calling it "a vision of what pop music could be" and "the best full-length work of both Charli and PC Music's respective careers".
+In July he covered Aphex Twin’s 1999 single "Windowlicker" for his set at Field Day which directly clashed with Aphex Twin's headline show at the festival, spending an "intense 48 hours inside a windowless room" to do so.

-In November 2018, A. G. Cook contributed to Tommy Cash's second studio album ¥€$.
-Cook is credited as the producer on 5 tracks on the record, including lead single "X-RAY" which he co-produced with Danny L Harle.
+Cook released a remix of Phoenix's song "Fior Di Latte" in February 2018.
+In May, he released a 57-minute mix titled Hollywood Ambient, remixing tracks by artists including Rihanna, Sigur Rós, Charli XCX, and Katy Perry, for Sigur Rós' “Liminal” ambient playlist.
+It also remixed Grimes' song "Flesh Without Blood"; Cook called it "Flesh Without Musk" in reference to her then partner Elon Musk.
+Cook produced the Charli XCX single track Focus with Jack & Coke in June.
+In November, he contributed to Tommy Cash's second studio album ¥€$.
+He is credited as the producer on 5 tracks on the record, including lead single "X-RAY" which he co-produced with Danny L Harle.

 Cook was announced as the co-executive producer for Charli XCX's third studio album Charli, which was released on 13 September 2019.
-Cook has produced six of the album's seven singles, including Gone, the third single from the album, which features Christine and the Queens.
+Cook produced six of the album's seven singles, including "Gone", the third single from the album, which features Christine and the Queens.
 The song was awarded "Best New Track" by Pitchfork and best song of the week by Stereogum.
+In October, 100 gecs released Cook's remix of their single "Money Machine" to announce their remix album 1000 gecs and the Tree of Clues.
+The Fader called the remix "a disorienting exercise in maximalism and rapid tonal shifts."

-On 6 April 2020, Cook and BJ Burton were announced as co-executive producers for Charli XCX's quarantine album How I'm Feeling Now, which was written in an open-source style, sharing the production process online and utilizing fan input/content.

-Cook produced the song "Exhale" by Jónsi, his first solo music in a decade, released on 23 April 2020.
-In July 2020 it was revealed Cook is the Executive producer on Shiver, Jónsi's new album which was released on 2 October 2020.
+On 6 April 2020, Cook and BJ Burton were announced as co-executive producers for Charli XCX's quarantine album how i'm feeling now, which was written in an open-source style, sharing the production process online and utilizing fan input and content.
+Cook also produced Jónsi's first solo music in a decade, the song "Exhale", released on 23 April, and followed this by serving as executive producer on Jónsi's album Shiver, released on 2 October.